-V-Flat VS Softbox Comparison
+V-Flat vs Softbox Comparison (Video)

 “We’re gonna take a look at the difference between shooting with a softbox and a V-Flat when using them as a key light for portraits,” Jeff said.
 (The term “key light” just means it’s the main light source for the scene.)

 Will there be that much of a difference in the final shot?
 Is there going to be a definitive winner?
-Well…let’s think about this.
+Well… let’s think about this.
 The softbox is an enclosed light source with the light shooting through layers of material.
 The V-Flat is bouncing the light from the source to the subject.
 Will the results be distinct?
-Is one going to be an absolute knockout vs. the other?
+Is one going to be an absolute knockout vs the other?
 Let’s continue along with Jeff and see.

 With a medium-sized softbox to camera left and model Allee-Sutton standing ready at the cyc wall, Jeff metered the light at 5.6 and took a shot.
 As usual, he was tethered to his computer for quick and easy review of his images.